oss-videochat/bitlink-frontend/README.md

-# This repo has been achrived in favor of https://github.com/oss-videochat/bitlink
+# This repo has been archived in favor of https://github.com/oss-videochat/bitlink
 ----

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).